UCSC is committed to supporting its veteran students and employees.

 Additional information is available from the Department of Veterans Affairs (VA), another government resource that provides information on programs and benefits for veterans, and locations of VA facilities worldwide.

-- US Department of Labor's Veteran's Employment website
+- US Department of Veteran's Affair - Veteran's Employment Toolkit

 - WorkForce Santa Cruz County